 The asv quickstart command can be used to create a new benchmarking suite.
 Change to the directory where you would like your new benchmarking suite to be created and run:

+'''

-''' $ asv quickstart
+$ asv quickstartSetting up new I

+'''

-• Setting up new Airspeed Velocity benchmark suite.
+· Setting up new Airspeed Velocity benchmark suite.

 Which of the following template layouts to use: